Best Neighborhoods in Greenwood Village CO

 One Cherry Lane

-What One Cherry Lane gets right is that it refuses to be a compromise.
-The design is deliberate.
-The lifestyle it supports is clear.
 It does not try to compete with The Preserve.
 It addresses a different need entirely, and it addresses it well.

 Greenwood Acres

-That is its strength.
-There is nothing affected about it.
-The appeal is the permanence of established landscaping, the space, and the quiet that comes from a neighborhood that has simply been good for a long time.
+The appeal is the permanence of established trees, the elbow room, and the quiet that comes from a neighborhood that has simply been good for a long time.
+If you have ever driven through a neighborhood and thought, “This is what I pictured when I pictured Colorado,” Greenwood Acres is probably what you were seeing.

 Sundance Hills

 Sundance Hills is the clearest answer in Greenwood Village for buyers who want to live in a neighborhood rather than just own a house in one.
-The swim club and tennis courts matter less as amenities than as signals of what the community values.
-Neighbors here know each other.
-The fabric is tighter than most of what you find at this price point.
+The community is 335 homes.
+That number matters.
+It is large enough to have real amenities and small enough that the lifeguard at the pool knows your kids by name.

 The Hills at Cherry Creek